amindunited/amindunited.github.io/notes/my-current-zsh-settings.md

 # Uncomment the following line if you want to change the command execution time
 # stamp shown in the history command output.
-# The optional three formats: "mm/dd/yyyy"|"dd.mm.yyyy"|"yyyy-mm-dd"
+# You can set one of the optional three formats:
+# "mm/dd/yyyy"|"dd.mm.yyyy"|"yyyy-mm-dd"
+# or set a custom format using the strftime function format specifications,
+# see 'man strftime' for details.
 # HIST_STAMPS="mm/dd/yyyy"

 # Would you like to use another custom folder than $ZSH/custom?
 # ZSH_CUSTOM=/path/to/new-custom-folder

-# Which plugins would you like to load? (plugins can be found in ~/.oh-my-zsh/plugins/*)
+# Which plugins would you like to load?
+# Standard plugins can be found in ~/.oh-my-zsh/plugins/*
 # Custom plugins may be added to ~/.oh-my-zsh/custom/plugins/
 # Example format: plugins=(rails git textmate ruby lighthouse)
 # Add wisely, as too many plugins slow down shell startup.